You may receive temporary total and permanent partial disability benefits after a work injury. Many people receive both of these benefits.

 The amount of the weekly benefits is the same

-In Georgia, the weekly check you receive for temporary total disability will be the same amount as your permanent partial disability benefit check.
+In Georgia, the weekly check you receive for temporary total disability should be the same amount as your permanent partial disability benefit check.
 The amount you will receive depends on how much you made in the three months before your injury.

 Using this amount, the insurance company should calculate your average weekly wage.
 Your temporary total disability and permanent partial disability checks are usually two-thirds of your average weekly wage.